avarakin/AstroPiMaker4/README.md

 https://jamesachambers.com/raspberry-pi-ubuntu-server-18-04-2-installation-guide/

-1. Get image from:
+1. Downlaod image from:
 http://cdimage.ubuntu.com/ubuntu/releases/bionic/release/ubuntu-18.04.3-preinstalled-server-armhf+raspi3.img.xz

-2. Unpack and burn into SD Card:
+2. Unpack and burn into SD Card.
+Here are instructions for Ubuntu/Debian based machine, if you use other OS, please use appropriate steps.
+You need to replace /dev/sdx at the end of last command with appropriate device for your SD Card.
+You can find it out using gparted, which will show all available devices on your computer.
+Please be very careful with this command as it will overwrite your disk.

 ```
 xz -d ubuntu-18.04.3-preinstalled-server-armhf+raspi3.img.xz
+sudo apt install gddrescue
 sudo ddrescue -D --force ubuntu-18.04.3-preinstalled-server-armhf+raspi3.img /dev/sdx
 ```

+3. Install firmware from Raspbian.

 Insert/mount the micro SD card in your computer and navigate to the “boot” partition.
 Delete everything in the existing folder so it is completely empty.

-3. Download firmware from:
+Download firmware from:

 https://github.com/raspberrypi/firmware/archive/master.zip